 Choosing home care management software features: what to ask before you commit

-Frequently asked questions
+Frequently asked questions about home care management software

-What is the most important feature in home care management software?
+What is home care management software?

 Compliance tools are arguably the most critical, as CQC inspection readiness affects your registration and reputation.
 However, mobile access and real-time scheduling are equally important for day-to-day operations.
+The right priority depends on your agency size, client mix and current compliance challenges, but most UK home care providers should expect all three as a baseline from any modern platform.

-Is AI in care management software safe?
+Is home care management software required for CQC compliance?

 Ready to see these features in action?
 Book a personalised demo with Unique IQ and discover how our award-winning care management software supports UK home care agencies every day.